bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # TODO:
 * Clarify logState labels?
 * Remove tooltips in mobile?
+* Adjust volume?
 * Audio shortcuts?
     * Make similar to Spotify.
-* Fix preteen Bennett enraged left sleeve
+* Preteen Bennett enraged comics page.
-* Reatta lights are off?
-* Ghost mother's eyes
 * Pass indices in gatsby browser?
 * Tips and audio options send analytics with desktop to mobile resize?
 * Take care of IP errors.
 (Maybe it will be fine in production?)